Browse Items (27 total)

 The Gish Film Theater Collection was established by Dr. Ralph Wolfe, Curator of the Gish Film Theater and Gish Professor of Film Studies.
 In discussions with the Director of the Center for Archival Collections, Dr. Wolfe decided that the Center would be the appropriate repository for documents and materials he collected or had donated to the Gish Film Theater.

-The first documents were transferred in 1987 and included much on the establishment of the Gish Film Theater and on Dorothy and Lillian Gish.
-The Jean Arthur Papers were donated by Ralph Wolfe in 1988 with an addition to the Papers donated in 1996 by Dr. Wolfe and in 1997 by John Oller, who wrote her biography, Jean Arthur: The Actress Nobody Knew.
+In 1987 the first documents relevant to the establishment of the theater and the Gish Sisters were transferred.
+In 1988 the first Jean Arthur Papers were donated by Dr. Wolfe and were followed by additions in 1996 from him and in 1997 from John Oller, author of Jean Arthur: The Actress Nobody Knew.
 Maidie Norman donated her scrapbooks in 1994.
-Dr. Wolfe continually donates documentation on the Theater and Eva Marie Saint.
+Dr. Wolfe continually donates documentation on the theater, Eva Marie Saint, and his own papers.

-Some documents, photographs and artifacts are on display at the Gish Film Theater and materials are circulated from and back to the Collection on an annual basis.
-This Collection is open to the researching public.
-The collection was arranged and described by Ann Bowers, University Archivist in March 1998.
-Materials on display are handled by the Center's Document Conservator, Eric Honneffer.
+Some documents, photographs and artifacts are periodically on display at the Gish Film Theater.
+This Collection is available to researchers.
+The finding aid was prepared by Ann Bowers, University Archivist in March 1998 and subsequently updated by Eric Honneffer, Archivist/Document Conservator. .

 A chronology for the Gish Film Theater (PDF file) can be found at the bottom of this page.